Allen0003/Cloud-Project2-/README.txt

 #

 TSATest-java :
-    it contains sample maven proejct using TwitterSentimentAnalyzer library.
+    It contains a sample maven proejct using TwitterSentimentAnalyzer library.

 TwitterSentimentAnalyzer :
-    it contains maven project to generate java library for predicting sentiment of a tweet.
+    Tt contains a maven project to generate java library for predicting sentiment of a tweet.

 python_sentiment :
-    it contains python scripts for building model with Weka data mining tool.
+    It contains python scripts for building model with Weka data mining tool.